Get free advice on Supplemental Security Income

-Supplemental Security Income – or SSI – is designed to help you financially when bad health has left you unable to work.
-If this is true, and your income and resources are limited, you may qualify for SSI.
+Supplemental Security Income—or SSI—is designed to help you financially when bad health has left you unable to work.
+If this is true, and your income and resources are limited, you may be eligible for SSI.

-We can determine whether SSI is right for you and if you should apply for SSI – or whether you need a different kind of disability benefits.
+We can determine whether SSI is right for you and if you should apply for SSI—or whether should apply for disability benefits of a different kind.
 Talk to us about your situation.
 You pay nothing until you win benefits.

 What you need to qualify for SSI